Family Advisory Council

 Join the Family Advisory Council

 You have important views and experiences that cannot be taught in any other way.
 Consider the opportunity to contribute your unique perspective as a member of the Family Advisory Council.
-FAC has completed recruiting for January 2008 membership; however, applications are always welcome for consideration for the following year's recruiting period.
+Applications are always welcome for consideration for the following year's recruiting period.
 Becoming a council member is a four-step process:

 - Learn about the time commitment and expectations of participation and training.

-- Submit the two-page member application form (PDF), background check (PDF), and one-page HIPAA Quiz (PDF).
+- Submit the two-page member application form (PDF), background check, and HIPAA document.

 - Interview with the Family Advisory Council recruitment committee (scheduled by the recruitment committee).